 Sector protection/unprotection must be implemented using programming equipment.
-The procedure requires a high voltage (V{ID}) on address pin A9 and the control pins.
-Details on this method are provided in the supplements, publication numbers 20819 (Am29F002B) and 21183 (Am29F002NB).
+The procedure requires a high voltage ( $V{ID}$ ) on address pin A9 and the control pins.
+Details on this method are provided in a supplement, publication number 19957.
 Contact an AMD representative to obtain a copy of the appropriate document.

 The device is shipped with all sectors unprotected.
-AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlash[TM] Service.
+AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlashTM Service.
 Contact an AMD representative for details.